 Attracting millions of visitors every year, today these architectural gems are stuffed with artistic treasures and offer tantalising insights into the lives of the nobility, past and present.

 But which are the best European palaces to add to your travel bucket list?

-To help you make your mind up, I have reached out to top travel bloggers for their hand-packed choices of palaces to visit in Europe.
-From the glittering Palace of Versailles to the romantic castle that inspired Walt Disney, here are the most spectacular European palaces that you must see.
+To help you make your mind up, I have reached out to top travel bloggers for their hand-picked choices of palaces to visit in Europe.
+From the Moorish masterpiece of the Alhambra to the romantic castle that inspired Walt Disney, here are the most spectacular European palaces that you must see.